Metaphysicist1/Metaphysicist1/README.md

 ### 🌱 What I'm currently learning

 I believe in continuous learning and keeping up with the latest technologies.
 Some of the technologies I'm currently diving into include:
-- Datacamp Data Scientist Professional with Python path including statistics, SQL, Python  and etc
+- LLM, Rag, Stable Diffusion, AWS, GCP
-- Machine Learning and Deep Learning frameworks such as PyTorch
+- Deep Learning frameworks such as PyTorch, Keras, Tensorflow
 - PySpark + Postgres + scikit-learn tech stack